PrithikaAndreaAngelina/movieGrabber/README.md

 # movieGrabber

-This program will take input of movie names. the following result will be displayed:
+This program will take input of movie names. the following results can be obtained for the respective movies:

 * Title
 * Year